 “I want you.”

 He did not know how to respond, so he said nothing at all.
 Instead, he showed her.
 He showed her how much it meant to be wanted for who he was rather than what he could do, for more than what someone could get out of him.
-Godric’s hips find their way between Rosalyn’s legs and he made love to her again, this time even more slowly and passionately than before.
+Godric’s hips found their way between Rosalyn’s legs and he made love to her again, this time even more slowly and passionately than before.

 Saturday became Sunday and soon Sunday turned into Monday night.
 They fell into a pattern, pleasuring each other, hunting through the books in his library, and getting into deep discussions sitting around the kitchen island as Rosalyn took her meals.
 All the while, Eric remained close at hand.